eichinflo/eichinflo.github.io/_pages/about.md

 Currently, and without any order of priority, my research interests include
 - Language representations and measures of similarity between them
 - Explainable AI and interpretability
-- Model and data attribution methods
+- Model component and data attribution methods
 - How learning dynamics interact with these areas

 Besides, I like working with [data from social networks](https://florian-eichin.com/talks/2024-03-14-aas) and [topic modeling](https://florian-eichin.com/publication/2024-10-28-semantic-components).